hbcesar/hbcesar/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a PhD candidate in the Biosemantics group at Leiden University Medical Centre, where I study the FAIR principles, the use of foundational ontologies to improve machine learning and explainable AI, and how methods from software engineering can be repurposed to improve bioinformatics research.
-In 2020, I received my Master's degree in Software Engineering from the Federal University of Espírito Santo in Brazil.

-Next to my PhD, I also work as a FAIR Data Steward at the (European Joint Programme on Rare Diseases (EJP RD))[https://www.ejprarediseases.org/services-and-events/fairification-stewardship-programme-for-ern-registries/].
+I am a PhD candidate in Bioinformatics at Leiden University Medical Center, with a Master’s in Software Engineering.
+I specialize in using ontologies for translational research and AI applications.
+My experience includes coordinating data management projects and developing semantic models.
+I am passionate about advancing data reusability and interoperability in healthcare and research.